 Article 8 of the UK GDPR and Article 9 of the UK Data Protection Act 2018 specify how we are permitted to process data relating to children under 16 (For the UK this is under 13).
 Given our industry we comply with this requirement by permitting parents or guardians to make appointments for children and to provide us with their own contact details to use on behalf of the children.
 On the appointment confirmation we offer a statement of understanding which confirms that the recipient is indeed a parent or guardian of the child.

 Reason for Data collection and processing activities.

 Contact information is captured to enable us to contact you through various communication channels on matters directly related to your treatment.
-This could include appointment reminders, results, check up reminders and any other information which is felt to be crucial to your eye care including offers from us about our services.
+This could include appointment reminders, results, check up reminders and any other information which is felt to be crucial to your care.
+We may also with your consent send offers from us about our services.

 Clinical data is collected as an essential means of providing you with the service which you require and without collecting this information our service could not be delivered.

 Payment information is collected to facilitate the payment of our services.

 During the delivery of our service to you, we will share your data with other companies who are critical for the provision of our service to you and will be viewed as Data Processors.
 They are under contract with us and have provided sufficient guarantees that they will process your data only as per the terms of that contract and throughout processing activities will ensure your data is protected using appropriate technical and organisation measures.